 When it comes to okra, you can either feed them to the chickens cooked or raw.
 Both of fine for the chickens, but you have to cut them into smaller pieces first.

 Okra is too tough, even when it’s cooked.
 The chicken may peck at the vegetable, but be unable to eat it.

 After cutting the okra into pieces, you can place them into their feeder or toss them directly to the chickens.

 Another way is to add the okra to a salad.
 This is for those chickens that won’t eat okra, or you want to give them a boost in nutrition.
 Besides okra, you can add spinach, carrots, radishes, and jicama to the mix.
 Make sure to cut all the vegetables into smaller pieces first.
 Then mix them all together and place them into their feeder.

 How Much Okra To Feed a Chicken?

-For adult chicken, you can feed them a pod.
+For adult chickens, you can feed them a pod.
 This should be enough for them to enjoy it.